 Cancer Applications Bleomycin contains a disaccharide moiety composed of 2 unusual sugars, Lgulose and 3-O-carbamoyl-D-mannose.
 Bleomycin could be regarded as a modular system composed of a tumor-targeting agent (the dissacharide moiety) and a tumoricidal agent (deglycobleomycin).
 The disaccharide moiety is responsible for the tumor cell targeting properties of bleomycin.
 Bleomycin analogs were prepared, the glycosylated analogs were more cytotoxic to cultured DU145 prostate cancer cells.
 These findings establish a role for the bleomycin disaccharide in tumor targeting/uptake and suggest that the disaccharide moiety may be capable of delivering other cytotoxins to cancer cells.
-Cytotoxicity testing with DU145 human prostate cancer cells in vitro.
 (Schroeder et al, 2014).